chrisBow/Moon/posts/index.md

 ---
 layout: post-list
-title: All Posts
+title: A Selection of Articles
-excerpt: "A List of Posts"
+excerpt: "A List of Articles"
 comments: false
 ---